GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 1. Install Node.js.
 1. Install Go.
-1. Install Docker
+1. Install Docker.
 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/install).

-When you finish this tutorial, you can avoid continued billing by deleting the resources you created.
+When you finish this tutorial, you can avoid continued billing by deleting the resources that you created.
 For details, see [Cleaning up](#Cleaning-up).

 ## Background

-This tutorial is motivated by customer inquiries about preparing for season peaks that can be reduced to the seemingly simple question, How well will my app handle a load spike?
-As innocent as the question seems, it has many layers.
+This tutorial is motivated by customer inquiries about preparing for season peaks that can be reduced to the seemingly simple question "How well will my app handle a load spike?"
+As simple as the question seems, it has many layers.
 From a client perspective, will end users experience degraded performance during the peak?
 From a backend perspective, how fast will the cluster serving the app scale up?
-Also, how long will it take the app to recover, if it fails?
+Also, how long will it take the app to recover if it fails?

-Firstly, we need a plan for collecting data to be able to observe how the app is performing.
-We will see that monitoring data, although useful, is not sufficient.
+First, you need a plan for collecting data to be able to observe how the app is performing.
+Monitoring data, although useful, is not sufficient.
 Monitoring data is typically aggregated over time intervals of one minute and focuses on a single point of measurement.
-We will need richer second-by-second measurements because a lot can happen in a minute.
-For that we are going to collect distributed traces and metrics using the OpenTelemetry JavaScript library, which will send this data to Cloud Monitoring via the OpenTelemetry Collector.
-Logs will be captured with Cloud Logging.
-We will export the logs to BigQuery where sophisticated queries can be done.
+You need richer, second-by-second measurements because a lot can happen in a minute.
+For that, this tutorial shows how to collect distributed traces and metrics using the OpenTelemetry JavaScript library, which sends this data to Cloud Monitoring through the OpenTelemetry Collector.
+Logs are captured with Cloud Logging.
+You export the logs to BigQuery, where sophisticated queries can be done.

-Secondly, we want to know of any end-user impact.
-We will instrument both backend and client, for that purpose.
-We are especially interested in end-user observed errors and timeouts for requests that do not make it to the backend.
+Second, you need to know of any end-user impact.
+This tutorial shows how to instrument both the backend and the client for this purpose.
+Of special interest are errors that affect end users and timeouts for requests that do not make it to the backend.

-## Code Walkthrough
+## Code walkthrough

 This section explains the code used in the tutorial app.
-Read this if you want to know how to instrument the app and skip it if you just want to run the tutorial.
+Read this walkthrough section if you want to know how to instrument the app; skip this walkthrough section if you just want to run the tutorial.

 ### Client

 The file `browser/src/index.js` is the entry point for the web app.
 It imports and initializes the OpenTelemetry code as shown below for document loading.

 ```JavaScript
 import {CollectorExporter} from '@opentelemetry/exporter-collector';